nishant4sep/nyxsys-showcase/README.md

 ---

+## Booking Website

+A separate, public-facing app (Next.js) that lets customers book appointments directly — syncs with the desktop app in real time through the shared package.
+Live and in daily use.

+**Live: [northernbloom.in](https://northernbloom.in)** — 4.5★ on Google, 780+ reviews.

 ## Also in the system (not pictured here)

-Counter billing with QR payments, staff commission tracking, inventory management, a developer-only admin panel for system config and backups, and a separate public booking website that syncs live with the desktop app.
+Counter billing with QR payments, staff commission tracking, inventory management, and a developer-only admin panel for system config and backups.

 ---